Finding the Best Places to Retire Since 2006!

-Notes: The town has maintained its population during the last decade.
-Home prices have increased 22% since last year.
+Notes: The town has grown 8% during the last decade.
+Home prices have increased 4% since last year.
 Some people say that Cañon City has a "prison vibe," but others appreciate the jobs provided by the prisons.
 Some areas of town need a little sprucing up.

 Recommended as a Retirement Spot?
 Yes.
 The prisons might be off-putting to many people, but Cañon City is a nice, low key Western small town and worth considering for retirement.

 Similar to California, the Colorado area was surrendered to the United States in 1848 at the end of the Mexican-American War.
 It did not become a state until 1876, 100 years after the nation's birth.

 The Centennial State's geography includes high plains, deserts, foothills, and mountains.
 Its Rockies are part of the 3,000-plus mile geologic uplift known as the North American Cordillera.
 More than 50 of the Cordillera's peaks taller than 14,000 feet are in Colorado.
 Outdoor recreation ranges from backpacking and climbing to road cycling and skiing.